hotpacket/portuguese-bank/README.md

 <img width="833" alt="image" src="https://github.com/hotpacket/portuguese-bank/assets/136177819/4097685f-4951-4549-bf3f-bc00dbe30686">

-Overall, due to the comingling of the classifications across all features, it was difficult to develop a highly accurate model.
+Overall, due to the commingling of the classifications across all features, it was difficult to develop a highly accurate model.
 Our final model improved upon the baseline, but peaked at 0.912681 test accuracy.